 There is no set % – just make your best estimate.

-What deductions should I claim for home office?
+What working from home deductions should I claim for a home office?

-The following table covers the claims most people would make.
+The following table covers the working from home deductions the ATO would accept.

 |Internet||Monthly cost||x months worked||x work use %|